puppetlabs/puppetlabs-websphere_application_server/README.md

 }
 ```

-Here, we provide the _cell_ that we want to _federate_ with.
-We also want
-to manage the SDK version and ensure it's set to '1.7.1_64'.

 When creating an application server profile, the _file_ resource that was
 exported by the DMGR will be _collected_.
 The criteria for collecting is
 a DMGR hostname and cell name.
 This allows the application server to know